psychemedia/pentrich-uprising/notes/vf-vfringe-anywhens-show.md

 A time of war, and a time of failed harvests.

-Sons followed their fathers into the troop ships and onto the ships of war; and where the explorers had opened up new lands to trade with, well, the blockades had put a stop to all that.
-Poor harvests increased the price of wheat, and when a large part of your diet relied on your daily bread, pricier bread meant less food all round.
-And that winter?
-It was cold, so cold that even the largest rivers froze over.
+A time when sons would follow their fathers onto troop ships and ships of war; when the women worked, and their children helped them; a time when intrepid explorers were opening up new lands to trade with, at least, until the blockades had started.
+And a time when poor harvests increased the price of wheat.
+And if pretty much all you ate was bread, then the pricier the bread , the less there was to go round of anything else at all.

+It was a cold time, too.
+It used to be remembered that is was so cold, that winter, that even the largest rivers froze over.

 And the late Spring?
-That in turn would mean a slow start to the growing season, and the expectation of another poor harvest.
+That in turn meant a slow start to the growing season.
+And *that* meant there'd be another poor harvest.

-Before the machines came, life hadn't really changed much at all from one generation to the next.
-Prices went up, then prices went down.
-Your parents paid pretty much the same amount for their bread as their parents had before them.
+Before the machines came, life had never really changed much at all, not in my time, nor your time, nor your granparent's time, or... ever.
+Prices went *up*; then prices went *down*; and then up again, for a bit, then down again.
+And your parents paid pretty much the same amount for their bread as *their* parents had before them.

 But with the never-ending war abroad, the loss of the commons at home -  no more, an acre of your own, for a pig, and a cow, and your own crop of potatoes — and with the arrival of the factories and the new fangled machines inside of them, life was changing.
 Prices went up, and then up again, not down; and wages, if anything, they went down.
 And with a mad King on the throne, and a Government elected from the few, by the few, people started to take things into their own hands.

-Now, one of the *benefits* of machinery is that it *can* do work for you, it can make likfe easier; but one of the *problems* of machinery is that a machine can cost you a lot to buy it in the first place.
+Now, one of the *benefits* of machinery is that it *can* do work for you, it can make life easier; but one of the *problems* of machinery is that a machine can cost you a lot to buy it in the first place.
 If you can actually afford to buy a machine, you can benefit from it.
 And if you can pay someone else to work it for you for less than it makes back for you, then you're quids in.
 And if you can force your workers to rent the machines from you that they have to use to do their work for you, and pay them in truck — vouchers that you can only exchange for goods in the overpriced factory shop — well, that's even better.

-Now, I'm not saying that Benjamin Topham, of Pentridge, was necessarily doing all that, or even, any of that.
+I have no idea whether or Benjamin Topham, of Pentridge, was necessarily doing all that, or even, any of that.
 But others were.
-And Topham was doing all right.
+And Topham *was* doing all right for himself.
 He'd built up a small fleet of machines that he could run out of his own shop, or rent out to others, and there was still a market for the good quality lace goods he was producing.

-At the time, there was a significant trade in lace and stocking making around those parts.
-Machines had been a part of the industry for years, but a trend had started in using them differently.
-As trade with the new land had opened up, business had grown like crazy.
-To keep up, the old ways had continued for the domestic market, but new ways had come in too: cheaper ways of making things, cheaper products in several senses of the word.
-For the stocking makers, wider frames meant you could make flat pieces of material, then cut it to shape, and quickly sew it together, rather than have to use the older, craftier ways, ways that took seven years of apprenticeship and more pay than you had to give to the unapprenticed colts.
-And you could make a good business exporting tat abroad.
-But when the blockades had started, the quality market at home had suffered too.
-The cheap goods, with the lower prices, stayed at home; and as the quality market declined, the wages sank too.
-The skilled framework knitters tried to seek redress, of course, appealing to Govenrment, and to the mad King and playboy Prince Regent, for help.
-But without success.
-So they turned instead to direct action: frame-breaking.
+There were lace and stocking makers all over the place round there, of course.
+And machines.
+They'd been used for years.
+But it was all getting a bit different now.
+You knew where you were when you were selling stuff locally: there were only so many pairs of stockings anyone needed, after all.
+But when you're selling to a whole new world, where they don't really know hopw to make their own stockings, or don't have the wool to make it, well, business had grown like crazy.
+So while you *could* carry on making the traditional, crafty stuff, for use at home, you needed a quicker way to turn out the tat you could sell further away from home.
+That's where the wide knitting frames were pretty handy: you could make flat pieces of material, cut it to shape, and then quickly sew it together.
+And you don't need seven years apprenticeship to do that.
+You can get the  young colts on the case, the ones who'd bever make it as an appreentice, *and* pay them a fraction of the price.
+But then it all went bad.
+It'd probably be done as a trade war nowadays, but back then, it was a bit more physical: *blockades*.
+Ships in the way, and turn people back.
+Or get turned back yourself, as a tit for tat response.
+And when *your* tat couldn't be sold elsewhere, it came back home.
+And becuase it was cheaper, and no-one could afford anything anyway, the it took all the prices down.
+And gave the product a bad a name.
+And took the wages for what little work wsa left down too.
+The skilled workers did what they'd always down, appealed to the Government then appealed to the King.
+But they didn't care any more, of they ever had.
+So what else can you do, but smash up those damned infernal machines, and bring the trade back home.

-By all accounts, Benjamin Topham was paying a fair price for the lace being made on his machines.
+By all accounts, Benjamin Topham had been paying a fair price for the lace being made on his machines.
 But that didn't stop the machine breakers calling.
 Luddites, they called themselves, followers of King Ludd.
 Apparently named after an apprentice lad called Ludd,  Ned Ludd, or Ludlam, he'd been hauled up before the magistrate several years before for his workshy attitude, and whipped as a punishment.
 And in return, he'd taken up a hammer and used to smash his master's knitting frame to pieces.

 It was soon after midnight when they'd first arrived at Mr Topham's.
 "Give us the key to your workshop" they'd said, and then gone in search of the wide frames.
 "Tell us where they are or we'll blow yer brains out" and they pointed three guns at his head.
 "I don't have any" he'd said, "I don't do any of that", meaning the cut up work, and he eventually placated them, and them talked them round, and they'd eventually left, cursing whoever had given them their dodgy information, and told them that there were frames in the house.